Skip to main content

 table_object.to_df()

-Returns the query result in pandas DataFrame format.
+Returns the query result as a tuple consisting of a pandas DataFrame and a dict.

 NOTE